 There is some debate about the fly which produces gozzers.
-Some say that they are the larva of the common European bluebottle fly, others are convinced the flies that lay the eggs are black in colour.
+Some say that they are the larva of the common European bluebottle fly, whereas others are convinced the flies that lay the eggs are black in colour.

-The key thing is that gozzers are noticeably softer and whiter than maggots that are farmed commercially and shy biting fish will hang on to them for an instant longer so the bites are slightly better.
-Sugar was sometimes added a few hours before they were taken of the feed.
-Once off the feed, the gozzers are cleaned in bran which needs to be changed periodically.
+The key thing is that gozzers are noticeably softer and whiter than maggots that are farmed commercially.
+Shy-biting fish will hang on to them for an instant longer so the bites are slightly better.
+Sugar was sometimes added a few hours before they were taken off the feed.
+Once off the feed, the gozzers are cleaned in bran, which needs to be changed periodically.

-Thousands of match anglers including greats such as Ivan Marks, Freddie Foster, Billy Lane, Benny Ashurst not forgetting John Essex who won the 1971 Great Ouse Championship would swear by gozzers as the ultimate bream hook bait.
+Thousands of match anglers, including greats such as Ivan Marks, Freddie Foster, Billy Lane, Benny Ashurst, not forgetting John Essex who won the 1971 Great Ouse Championship, would swear by gozzers as the ultimate bream hook bait.

-Many anglers who have tried to breed this bait have not been successful for it is said that a certain quantity of urine is needed in the sour milk and bran mixture recipe to attract the secretive fly.
+Many anglers who have tried to breed this bait have not been successful, for it is said that a certain quantity of urine is needed in the sour milk and bran mixture recipe to attract the secretive fly.
 By all accounts it’s impossible to breed them outside of the warmer months so they are very much a summer bait.

 Maggots in various guises have been used for hundreds of years as bait to catch fish.
 Many different types are mentioned in the first English language fishing book ‘Treatise of fishing with an angle,’ believed to have been written by Dame Juliana Berners.
-Both gozzers and sour bran specials were in common use by 1920 as they are mentioned in R E Fletcher’s 'Baits and Ground Baits for Match Fishing'.
+Both gozzers and sour bran specials were in common use by 1920 as they are mentioned in RE Fletcher’s 'Baits and Ground Baits for Match Fishing'.

 Like large maggots and pinkies, gozzers and sour bran specials will quickly pupate, typically in around a week or so.
 To slow this process down, keep them in the fridge with plenty of air in the tin.